Associate Professor of Political Science, Director of the Center for Engaged Ethics

 Academic interest: American Presidency, American Politics and Law, Foreign and Domestic Policymaking

-Raised in Des Moines, Iowa, and trained as a scholar of executive leadership, Doug Brattebo believes in getting things done.
+Raised in West Des Moines, Iowa, and trained as a scholar of executive leadership, Doug Brattebo believes in getting things done.
 His professional experiences have introduced him to ideas, people, places, and causes that during his childhood seemed a world away.
-Brattebo's interests today reside at the nexus of ethical leadership, civic education, globalization, and the preservation of the planet.
-He believes that the Twenty-First Century will determine the outcome of the human enterprise.
+Professor Brattebo's interests today reside at the nexus of ethical executive leadership, civic education, globalization, and the preservation of the planet.
+He believes that the twenty-first century will determine the outcome of the human enterprise.
 Brattebo has won campus-wide teaching awards at Hiram College (2016) and the United States Naval Academy (2002).

 From 1999 to 2005, Brattebo was an Assistant Professor of Political Science at the U.S. Naval Academy in Annapolis, Maryland, where he taught Honors Introduction to American Government, The American Presidency and the Executive Branch, and a Seminar on the Democratic Peace.
-In May of 2002 he was the winner of the Naval Academy's prestigious Apgar Award for Teaching Excellence, for demonstrating "effectiveness in teaching the qualities of leadership, with special emphasis on character, responsibility, and integrity, through the academic environment, curriculum, and mentoring roles outside the classroom."
-Brattebo served as American Government Course Coordinator at the Naval Academy and continues to be a mentor of undergraduates and graduate students.
-His most recent book, co-edited with Tom Lansford and Robert Maranto, is The Second Term of George W. Bush: Prospects and Perils.
+In May of 2002, he was the winner of the Naval Academy's prestigious Apgar Award for Teaching Excellence for demonstrating "effectiveness in teaching the qualities of leadership, with special emphasis on character, responsibility, and integrity, through the academic environment, curriculum, and mentoring roles outside the classroom."